 If you’re blending families, you’ll need to consider your children.
 If one, or both, of you has(have) kids, and a divorce is pending, you should consider waiting to get married, so as to give everyone a chance to adjust to a new normal.
 If there is a bundle of joy on the way and a race to divorce before the unborn child arrives, that just adds to an already stressful situation.
 Again, you’re on the legal system’s timetable, so you can’t rush things along.

-If you still want to get married and aren’t sure if you’re legally married to someone, it’s important to be 100 percent sure, so as to avoid any penalties and fines, depending upon your state laws.
-The best place to check is the state where you got married the first time to find out if you’re still legally married.
-Once you’re certain that your previous marriage license has been broken, you can then start planning your nuptials to become a married couple.
+The best place to check is the state where you got married the first time.
+Once you’re certain that your previous marriage license has been broken, you can then start planning your nuptials to become a married couple with someone else.